 % effort x 1.6667 (or 1.25 for most employees in their first year at MIT)

-The vacation balance listed includes all vacation accrued through the current date, minus all vacation that has been submitted – even if some of that vacation hasn’t been taken yet.
+The vacation balance listed in the tracker is a conservative estimate available for planning purposes.
+It includes all vacation accrued through the current date, minus all vacation that has been submitted – even if some of that vacation hasn't been taken yet – but does not take into account future vacation accruals.
+Accruals are added in SAP on your Accrual Start Date, and committed vacation days are deducted when they are used.

 5th week vacation is additional vacation given to employees every 5 years, starting on their 10th anniversary, in recognition of long-term service.
 This extra vacation is tracked separately, and must be used within 5 years.
 See MIT Employment Manual Policy 4.2.2 for more details.